Painless Root Canal Treatment at Dazzle Dental Clinic: What Modern Endodontics Actually Involves

 Q2: How long does root canal treatment last?

 A properly performed root canal treatment with adequate restoration (crown on posterior teeth) can last the lifetime of the tooth.
-Published 10-year survival rates for root canal treated and crowned posterior teeth: approximately 80–90%.
+Published 10-year survival rates for root canal treated teeth with crowns exceed 90%.
+Without a crown, posterior teeth have significantly higher fracture rates over the same period.

-Q3: Will the tooth be weaker after root canal treatment?
+Q3: Is it better to extract the tooth than to do root canal treatment?